betrusted-io/xous-book/src/ch00-00-introduction.md

 # Introduction

+Xous is a microkernel operating system with processes, threads, and messages.
+It is designed to have an extremely small kernel that delegates as much as possible to userspace.
+This book describes the operating system kernel as well as the services that support normal operating system behavior.

-This book is a work in progress.
-Many chapters are placeholders and will appear blank.
+As this book is a work in progress, some chapters are placeholders and will appear blank.

 The book is written for two audiences: kernel maintainers, and application developers.